Iraan, Texas: History

 Iraan was an oil boom town, and it developed quickly after the discovery of the gigantic Yates Oil Field, which is adjacent to the town on the southwest.
 The oil field was discovered in 1926, and the first buildings in town were basic housing and infrastructure for workers on the field, all built by the Big Lake Oil Company, which became Plymouth Oil Company, which was purchased by the Ohio Oil Company, then purchased by Marathon Oil Company, and owned today by Kinder Morgan.
 By 1927, the town included a school, and the post office appeared in 1928.
 The population of the town in 1930 was about 1,600.
 About 3 mi (5 km) south of Iraan was the oil boomtown of Redbarn, which appeared almost immediately after discovery of the oil field, before Iraan itself.
 It was a collection of tents and shanties in the immediate vicinity of Ira Yates's ranch.
-Yates donated 152 acre of his ranch to the town of Iraan to encourage further development there, and in 1952, the town of Redbarn, which never had a permanent population of more than 75, was finally abandoned.
+Yates donated 152 acre of his ranch to the town of Iraan to encourage further development there.
+In 1952, the town of Redbarn, which never had a permanent population of more than 75, was finally abandoned.

 One of Iraan's most famous residents was V. T. Hamlin, the creator of the comic strip Alley Oop.
 Originally from Iowa, he worked in Iraan during the oil boom period of the late 1920s, and he either got the idea for the strip or created its earliest drafts there; the strip was first published in 1932 in Des Moines.
 He moved back to Iowa in 1929 and later to Florida.
 A park in Iraan is named after the strip.

 In 2021, Jason Rybolt, the CEO of Iraan General Hospital, stated that Iraan had a 42% positivity rate of COVID-19.
 Rosa Flores and Ashley Killough of CNN described the town as being hard hit by the COVID-19 pandemic in Texas in 2021.

 Geography

 Iraan is located at (30.913511, –101.898614).
 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.
 State Highway 349 and U.S. Highway 190 converge at Iraan.
 The Pecos River loops around the town to the north and east.

-Iraan is the second largest town in the second largest county in the second largest state in the United States, which is the second largest country in North America.
+Iraan is the second-largest town (by population) in the second-largest county (by area) in the second-largest state in the United States, which is the second-largest country in North America.

 Climate

-According to the Köppen climate classification system, Iraan has a semiarid climate, BSk on climate maps.
+According to the Köppen climate classification, Iraan has a semiarid climate, BSk on climate maps.